s-victor/TinyPedal/README.md

 2. Download latest TinyPedal version from [Releases](https://github.com/s-victor/TinyPedal/releases) page, extract, and run `tinypedal.exe`.
 Alternatively, you can run TinyPedal from source, see **Run from source** section for details.

-3. Select a preset name, and click `Load Preset` button.
-A tray icon will appear at system tray.
+3. A tray icon will appear at system tray.
 If not shown, check hidden tray icon. `Right Click` on tray icon will bring up context menu.

 4. Launch `rFactor 2`, overlay will appear once your vehicle is on track, and auto-hide otherwise.
 You can turn off auto-hide by `Right Click` on tray icon and select `Auto Hide`.